wanderingbonzi/minecraft-performance-guide/README.md

 ## **Game Settings**

 * Now when you're in-game, let's get into what video settings to use.
+[These](blob:https://imgur.com/660da976-6256-4267-a6ba-87a5b77e7b3a) settings are what I recommend for low end systems.